 There’s no honest way to sugarcoat it — surviving the holidays when you’re divorced with kids can be brutal.
-Even when you split amicably through mediation or collaborative divorce, that doesn’t mean what comes next is easy.
+Even when you split amicably through mediation, that doesn’t mean what comes next is easy.

-Struggling to transition from the holiday traditions of the past to the new routines with blended families is a normal part of life after collaborative divorce, so know you’re not alone.
+Struggling to transition from the holiday traditions of the past to the new routines with blended families is a normal part of life, so know you’re not alone.
 On top of the holiday hustle and stress everyone experiences, divorcees can have it even tougher.

 Even if you’re feeling blue because of the changes in your holiday plans this year, there are still ways to feel merry and bright.
 Here are 5 tips to survive the holidays, maintain your sanity, and preserve your personal wellness.